-If you’re planning a teaching career, you can earn a Certification for Teaching of English.
-On this track, you’ll gain a working knowledge of British And American literature—and gain valuable hands-on experience in schools.
+If you’re planning a teaching career, you can earn licensure for teaching of English.
+On this track, you’ll gain a working knowledge of British and American literature, composition theory and writing—and gain valuable hands-on experience in schools.

-A student seeking certification should consult with advisors in both the education and the English departments as early as possible.
+A student seeking licensure should consult with advisors in both the education and the English departments as early as possible.
 For more information on teacher education at Elmhurst, see Department of Education.

-An English major leading to teacher certification consists of a minimum of 10.5 courses including the literature core requirements.
-In addition to the 10.5 courses, ENG 370 Portfolio Synthesis Seminar (Half course) and ENG 440 Teaching of English must be taken.
+An English major leading to teacher licensure consists of a minimum of 10.5 courses including the literature core requirements.
+In addition to the 10.5 courses, ENG 370 Portfolio Synthesis Seminar (.50 credit) and ENG 440 Teaching of English must be taken.
 Students wishing to student teach are required to show a cumulative grade-point average in their major of 2.75.

-The student must also complete all other components established by the Department of Education to satisfy the State of Illinois certification requirements.
-The English certification student must complete COM 113 Communication in Contexts (or equivalent), which satisfies the state speech requirement.
+The student must also complete all other components established by the Department of Education to satisfy the State of Illinois licensure requirements.
+The English licensure student must complete COM 113 Communication in Contexts (or equivalent), which satisfies the state speech requirement.
 Students are required to pass the Test of Academic Proficiency (TAP) to be admitted to a certification program, the appropriate contact area test prior to the student teaching semester, and the APT (Assessment of Professional Teaching) test prior to program completion.
+See Admission to Education Programs.

 Transfer students with a degree in English from another institution must take at least two courses in English at Elmhurst College at the 300/400-level and must earn at least a B average in courses from Elmhurst College.